Pro-shanto06/Simple_CRUD_Operations/README.md

 The Employee Management System is a web application built with React that allows users to manage employee information including adding new employees, viewing employee details, updating employee information, blocking/unblocking employees, and deleting employees.

+## Live Demo
+Check out the live demo of the project : https://simple-crud-operations.vercel.app

 ## Features